JuaneloJuanelo/WordAPI2/resources/document.md

 ### Sections

-Contains each of the section objects composing the document.
+Gets all of the section objects in the document.

 #### Syntax
 ```js